Sayaka Ganz: Work

-Using reclaimed plastic household objects as her materials, Ganz' recent sculptures depict animals in motion.
+Using reclaimed plastic household objects as her materials, Ganz's recent sculptures depict animals in motion.
 Ganz collects most of her working material from dustbins and charity shops, and the rest is donated by friends and family.
-Ganz uses various forms of thrown away plastic, from cutlery to sunglasses and baskets, and sorts them into many colour groups.
+Ganz uses various forms of discarded plastic, from cutlery to sunglasses and baskets, and sorts them into many colour groups.
 Then she ties every piece of plastic to a wire armature, until she achieves the shape she first envisioned.
-Sayaka Ganz's works range from 18 inches to 8 feet long and the most complicated ones take up to a month to finish and can contain hundreds of pieces.
+Ganz's works range from 18 inches to 8 feet long and the most complicated ones take up to a month to finish and can contain hundreds of pieces.

-Her recent exhibitions include: "Objects and Spirits" solo exhibition at the Robert E. Wilson Gallery, Huntington University, Huntington, IN, and "Convergence" solo exhibition in the Visual Arts Gallery, Indiana University-Purdue University Fort Wayne.
+Her exhibitions include: Objects and Spirits, a solo exhibition at the Robert E. Wilson Gallery, Huntington University, Huntington, IN, and Convergence, a solo exhibition in the Visual Arts Gallery, Indiana University-Purdue University Fort Wayne.

-Her sculpture "Ambush" has been installed permanently in the educational wing of the Fort Wayne Museum of Art.
-In 2012 completed a commission of a series of four marine life sculptures for the Monterey Bay Aquarium in California.
+Her sculpture Ambush has been installed permanently in the educational wing of the Fort Wayne Museum of Art.
+In 2012 she completed a commission for a series of four marine life sculptures for the Monterey Bay Aquarium in California.

-Her work is collected and exhibited in London, Tokyo, Takaoka, Isle of Man, New York, San Francisco, Monterey, Toledo and Fort Wayne.
+Ganz's work is collected and exhibited in London, Tokyo, Takaoka, Isle of Man, New York, San Francisco, Monterey, Toledo and Fort Wayne.